 MIDTOWN ATLANTA MYSTERY PICNIC DATE

 Want a ready-made picnic date?
-This Midtown Atlanta Mystery Picnic Date takes all the effort out of planning your date day — and it’s a complete surprise for both of you!
+I love this Midtown Atlanta Mystery Picnic Date that takes all the effort out of planning your date day — and it’s a complete surprise for both of you!
 Solve clues and riddles on a journey to collect your gourmet picnic foods, and then unlock your mystery picnic destination!

 2. Centennial Olympic Park